Los Angeles, CA Car Accident Lawyer

 Finding the Right Attorney for Your Los Angeles, CA Car Accident Claim

-If you recently experienced damages from a car accident in California, call contact Rafii & Nazarian, LLP today to schedule a consultation with one of our attorneys.
+If you recently experienced damages from a car accident in California, contact Rafii & Associates, P.C.today to schedule a consultation with one of our attorneys.
 After we review your claim we can let you know your chances of success and what type of compensation you might receive if you win.